Contents

 Allow Third-Party Apps in the Teams App Store

 To receive notifications from The Receptionist in Microsoft Teams, our app must be available for installation and uninstallation from the Microsoft Teams App Store.
-Please have your organization's Teams administrator visit the Microsoft Teams Admin Center, navigate to Teams apps > Manage apps, and then click on the "Org-wide app settings" button in the upper right.
-Toggle the "Allow third-party apps" setting to "On" and then click "Save".
+Please have your organization's Teams administrator visit the Microsoft Teams Admin Center, navigate to Teams apps > Manage apps, and click the "Org-wide app settings" button in the upper right.
+Toggle the "Allow third-party apps" setting to "On" and then click "Save."

 Allow The Receptionist App in the Teams App Store